the-ajay-panigrahi/HTML/README.md

 # HTML
-This repository is my personal collection of HTML code snippets for learning and reference.
-I'll be practicing and improving my HTML skills here, covering the fundamentals to keep building cool webpages.
+Practice makes perfect!
+This repository is my space to experiment and learn HTML with basic code snippets for future reference.